Don't get too excited. She's got a kid who's, like, thirty

 - In The Hobbit movies, Legolas' father Thranduil is played by Lee Pace, who is two years younger than Orlando Bloom.
 This is justified, however, as both characters are immortal Elves who age rather differently to humans (and Thranduil's lovely, youthful appearance may be glamour).

 - Bicentennial Man.
 Embeth Davidtz (born 1965) plays Amanda Charney (née Martin), the mother of Lloyd Charney, played by Bradley Whitford (born 1959).
 She's not wearing aging prosthetics at this point.

-- In the film Laws of Attraction, Frances Fisher plays the Hot Mom of Julianne Moore's Hello, Attorney! character.
+- In the film Laws of Attraction, Frances Fisher plays the mother of Julianne Moore's Hello, Attorney! character.
 Possibly lampshading this trope in that she doesn't want her daughter to call her "mom" in public because she'd rather pass herself off as her older sister.
 Which makes perfect sense, as in Real Life, Fisher is more like an older sister to Moore, being only 8 years older than she is.

 - In the film adaptation of Tommy, Tommy's mother was played by Anne-Margret (Born in 1941), making her only three years older than Roger Daltrey, who played Tommy.

-- In "Babe", grandmother Esme Hoggett was played by Magda Szubanski, who was only 34 at the time.
+- In Babe, grandmother Esme Hoggett was played by Magda Szubanski, who was only 34 at the time.

 - In Sharknado Tara Reid played the mother of an actor only 7 years younger than her.

 - During the filming of TRON: Legacy, Garrett Hedlund was only 25 years old when he played 27-year-old Sam Flynn; a difference of only two years, which does not seem so bad, but still worth mentioning.
 Surprisingly, his co-star Olivia Wilde is a few months older, despite playing a program who's at least 20 years old.